angellips/angellips.github.io/about.md

 permalink: /about/
 ---

-### Angel Lips

 We hope to share interesting sounds with you, or to share your interesting sounds with the world.

 We are a record label founded in the United States and currently based out of Tokyo.
-We are ran by the artist sdg; their sound has appeared in various locations under various aliases:
+We are ran by the artist sdg; their sound has appeared in various locations under various aliases: <br/><br/>

 **Labels:**